edwardwohaijun/image-editor/README.md

 * if you want to run this app with a dedicated HTTP server, like Apache.
 You need to add the following MIME-type in `/etc/mime.types`.
-For Nginx, you need to add this in `/etc/nginx/mime.type` as well. then restart HTTP server.
+For Nginx, you need to add this in `/etc/nginx/mime.type` as well.
+Then restart HTTP server.
 ```
 application/wasm         wasm
 ```

-* if you want to run this app on a non-localhost server, you need to run on HTTPS(self-signed TLS certificate is OK)
+* Images can be captured from your camera, which requires HTTPS for non-localhost server(self-signed TLS certificate is OK).

 # Feature
 ## Transform